-Although there are no designated bicycle facilities or routes within the study area, numerous neighborhood streets provide substantial bicycle conditions.
+Although there are no designated bicycle facilities or routes within the study area, a few neighborhood streets provide suitable bicycle conditions.
 In particular, Caledonia Street and Avon Street provide long routes with relatively low traffic volumes.
 Avon Street provides a crossing of the railroad tracks, which is a key connection for people bicycling north to south in the area.
+North-South bicycle routes should be improved and safe and convenient East-West crossings and accesses to Highway 53 are lacking as well.

 Shared use paths exist at the southern end of the study area near the La Crosse River.
-The path on the west side of Highway 53 connects Riverside Park across the La Crosse River to Riverside West and Causeway Boulevard.
+The path on the west side of Highway 53 connects Riverside Park across the La Crosse River to Riverside North and Causeway Boulevard.
 Just outside the study area to the east, paths run along both sides of the La Crosse River connecting Riverside Park, Monitor Street, West Avenue, and beyond.
 These bicycling and pedestrian paths facilities are widely used but are missing key connections that would enhance their utility and popularity.